9elt/time-elapsed/README.md

 A Rust crate that provides a concise and handy way to benchmark **elapsed time inside functions**.

 # features:
-* Name a benchmark
+* the benchmark is named
-* Set a timestamp
+* can set a timestamp
-* Print coloured messages
+* prints coloured messages
-* Auto adjusts the unit of measurement
+* auto adjusts the unit of measurement

 # example
 ### code